 Boil and Bake

 Remove the bagels from the refrigerator and allow them to come to room temperature, approximately 45-60 minutes.
 In a large pot (I use a 4½ quart pot), bring water to a boil.
 Add malt to the boiling water.
 Boil two bagels at a time for 30 seconds on each side.
+I find using Alexa or Siri takes longer than just setting a timer, so I use a TimeStack from Thermoworks which lets me set multiple timers and to record my voice so I know what the timer is.
+(They also sell an Extra Big and Loud Timer which is also great.)
 Use a strainer or a skimmer to flip the bagels and to drain and transfer them from the boiling water.
 I would avoid using tongs, as pressing into the dough could deflate part of the bagels.

 For plain bagels, drain and transfer to a parchment lined baking sheet.
 If adding any seed toppings, have the toppings set on a piece of foil on a baking sheet.
 Check out my recipe for the best Everything Seasoning!
+(I have been buying all my Everything Seasoning ingredients lately from Nuts.com.)
 Coat the bagels in the toppings and transfer to a parchment lined baking sheet.
 (Keeping the toppings on foil makes for easy clean up.)
 Bake for 16-20 minutes, until the bagels are golden brown.

 About this Recipe